Primary Navigation Mobile

 Use the stop-start function

 Pretty much every car built in the last 15 years or so has a stop-start function.
 It stops the engine when the car is stationary and restarts it just before you set off.
 It’s a clever way of eliminating fuel use and emissions when the car isn’t moving.
-However, the system won’t work every time the car stops.
+However, the system doesn’t work every time the car stops.

 12